 Fast, simple, powerful - these are some of the adjectives used to describe EBSCO Discovery Service.

-The University Libraries' webpage features a search box that combs through many of the information resources available through the Libraries - books, e-books, articles, video, indexing and abstracting databases, and much more.
+The Webpage for the University Libraries features a search box that conducts searches across many of the information resources available through the Libraries - books, e-books, articles, video, indexing and abstracting databases, and much more.